Older people who have migraines may be twice as likely to have "silent strokes," according to a new study.

 The study authors noted that their findings suggest treating migraines might help lower the risk of stroke.

-"We still don't know if treatment for migraines will have an impact on stroke risk reduction, but it may be a good idea to seek treatment from a migraine specialist if your headaches are out of control," said Monteith.
+"We still don't know if treatment for migraines will have an impact on stroke risk reduction, but it may be a good idea to seek treatment from a migraine specialist if your headaches are out of control," Monteith said.

 While the current study found an association between migraine and stroke, it wasn't designed to prove that migraines cause stroke.
 The researchers also pointed out that more studies are needed to confirm their findings.